YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 You should journal any database files whose integrity you care about.
 Conversely, you need not journal any database file that you are prepared to delete & recreate anew in the event of an unclean shutdown, like a system crash.

-YottaDB uses journaling (called “logging” by some databases) to restore data integrity and provide continuity of business after an unplanned event such as a system crash.
-There are two switches to turn on journaling – ENABLE / DISABLE and ON / OFF.
+YottaDB uses journaling (called "logging" by some databases) to restore data integrity and provide continuity of business after an unplanned event such as a system crash.
+There are two switches to turn on journaling - ENABLE / DISABLE and ON / OFF.
 Enabling or disabling journaling requires stand alone access to the database.
 Turning journaling on and off can be done when the database is in use.

 +++++++++++++++++++++
 Exercise - Journaling